HomeofNever/Principle-of-Software/answers/hw4_problem2.md

 I have checked if the rep keep true after these condition in the test case by constructing its desired result directly and compared them with the method output

+### GraphWrapper

+Since Graph has nearly identical test case with Graph, The strategy I use is the same, except:

+- I have constructed the answer/last state of the graph and use it to compare the result of Graph Wrapper

+### Additional test

+I have added some test case over the `hashCode`, which is required when using Set.